-The Wild East Magazine offers News, Views & Analysis from Greater China and the Asia-Pacific region, specializing in investigative coverage newspapers can’t afford to publish, or won’t publish.
+The Wild East Magazine offers News, Views & Analysis from Greater China and the Asia-Pacific region, specializing in investigative coverage newspapers can’t afford to publish, or refuse to publish.

 Trista di Genova has worked as an editor and writer for all the English-language newspapers in Taiwan, covering travel, features, entertainment and current events in a wide variety of publications for many years.
 She’s authored several books, and established the online publishing collective, Lone Wolf Press.
 A Berkeley and Oxford graduate, she has been publishing online since 1997.
 Trista has been described as “the inventor of the blog” and “the arts magnet in Taiwan.”

 Phillip Charlier is a digital hippy fascinated by the social effects of technology.
 “We create objects, worship them, and then design our lifestyles around them.
 Primitive man had his carved idols, modern man had his motorcar, and here we are at the altar of information technology.
 Some things never change.
 Man is a fetishist.”
 Welcome to The Wild East.

 Dr. Josefu Deyama is a man of countless extraordinary achievements.
 He’s a Stanford-educated retired plastic surgeon and prominent anti-nuclear and peace activist, a world traveler who has pioneered several charitable organizations.
 He covered medical issues as a correspondent for CNN, and was a producer for the Discovery Channel.
 He was recently nominated for the Nobel Peace Prize for his work rescuing child victims of sex-trafficking in Southeast Asia.
 He is currently authoring a series of memoirs about his amazing and colorful adventures (Lone Wolf Press).